Factory House: Architecture

-The design of the building was formalized by British Consul, John Whitehead (1726–1802), who was inspired by the Neoclassical Neo-Palladian style of architecture.
+The design of the building was formalized by British Consul John Whitehead (1726–1802), who was inspired by the Neo-Palladian style of architecture.
 It consists of four registers, with the main floor of archways and the second floor with high ceilings, windows with verandas and triangular pediments.
 The third and fourth floors were conceived as mezzanines, featuring smaller, rectangular windows that circle the building.

-The Palladian-inspired main façade of the Factory is austere, due in part to the somber granite used in its construction, at the same time conveying an elegant understatement.
-There are some decorative elements, which relieve some of the façade’s solemnity.
+The Palladian-inspired main façade of the Factory House is austere, due in part to the somber granite used in its construction, at the same time conveying an elegant understatement.
+There are some decorative elements, which relieve some of the façade's solemnity.
 These include the slightly advanced central body, whose three central windows have triangular pediments, and the balustrade, that is interrupted by a raised section adorned with three swags of sculpted fruit.

-The interior of the building engages the visitor, given the scale and grandeur of its architecture design.
-The very fine hall leads on to an open well staircase remarkable for the fact that each step is made from a single piece of granite and the landings are embedded in the wall with no supporting pillars.
+The hall leads on to an open well staircase remarkable for the fact that each step is made from a single piece of granite and the landings are embedded in the wall with no supporting pillars.
 The staircase is bathed in natural light provided by a very large skylight, directly above it.

-Other attractive sections of the building are the impressive ballroom, the dining room, the dessert room, the huge, second-floor kitchen, the map room (with its unique cartographic collection) and the library (with its repository of remarkable, old books).
+Other sections of the building are the ballroom, the dining room, the dessert room, the huge, second-floor kitchen, the map room (with its unique cartographic collection) and the library (with its repository of old books).
 Other noteworthy features include the Chippendale furniture, fine English porcelains and silverware.

 The design of St James' Church, Porto (built in 1818) was based on the ballroom of the Factory House, and the width is identical.